-Our website, www.northfloridatpo.com, serves as the organization's main information source for the organization.
-It serves as a repository for all of the TPO's major plans, programs and documents.
-The site is currently being updated to enhance access and functionality with the launch of the new site expected by June 2020.
+Our website, www.northfloridatpo.com, serves as the organization's main information source for the organization and as a repository for all of the TPO's major plans, programs and documents.
 The current site meets ADA accessibility guidelines and includes the UserWay accessibility tool.
-TPO staff and consultants met with the Florida School for the Deaf and Blind Assistive Technology Specialist in St. Augustine to assess the current site and gain input on enhancements.